Picture: Chairperson, Nialaforaa Forest-Edge Community. Photo credit: Twin

 'Goolla Ndiamo Yie' or 'Forest Friendship' on Star Line Radio 98.4FM

-In a new addition to the Farmers’ Voice Radio methodology, solar/wind-up Lifeplayer MP3 radios—powerful recordable group listener radios designed in Africa by social enterprise Lifeline Energy—have been distributed to NGOCFU Master Farmers in 32 FECs in order to improve the radio programmes’ engagement with farmers in remote communities.
-Master Farmers hold communal listening sessions with up to 100 farmers, gathering their comments and questions on the programme content and transmitting it back to the media team so that it can be addressed in future episodes.
+Solar/wind-up Lifeplayer MP3 radios—powerful recordable group listener radios designed in Africa by social enterprise Lifeline Energy—were distributed to 31 Radio Champions selected from the NGOCFO membership in order to improve the radio programmes’ engagement with farmers in remote communities.
+These Champions held weekly communal listening sessions with up to 60 farmers, gathering their comments and questions on the programme content and transmitting it back to the media team to be responded to by local experts in special monthly Q&A programmes.